 What to Do After a Car Accident

-In the wake of a car accident, the following tips apply:
+In the wake of an accident, the following tips apply:

 - Move your vehicle out of the flow of traffic if it safe to do so and you are physically able.

 - Call 911 if you or anyone in your vehicle is injured.
 Ensure you get medical care.

 - Notify the police.
 Obtaining a police report is commonly crucial to your claim.
 Do not admit fault to anyone.

 - Get all contact information on all drivers in the accident.
 This includes names, addresses, phone numbers, license plate numbers, driver’s license, and vehicle identification numbers.

 - Get the contact information of any witnesses to the accident.

 - Take pictures of the accident, including damage, the scene, signs, signals, and anything else in the vicinity that may be critical.